 As of September, the neighborhood, about a 4-square mile area bordered W. 11th Street, T.C.
 Jester Boulevard and Loop 610, had at least eight proposed subdivisions or multifamily developments awaiting final approval, according to Houston planning department data.

-Rather than focusing on the amount of development, Kamin said, residents and officials should keep tabs on the quality of developments and stay on guard for those taking shortcuts on city regulations.
+Rather than focusing on the amount of development residents and officials should keep tabs on the quality of developments and stay on guard for those taking shortcuts on city regulations, District C Houston City Council Member Abbie Kamin, who represents the area, said.

-“We need new development to address current needs but at the same time we have to make sure that it is happening responsibly and nobody is cutting corners,” Kamin said.
+“We need new development to address current needs but at the same time we have to make sure that it is happening responsibly and nobody is cutting corners,” she said.

 Since 2016, the Timbergrove area has still reported higher numbers of flood-related 3-1-1 calls, inside and outside its floodplains, than other areas of the Heights, River Oaks and Montrose.